puppetlabs-toy-chest/wash/docs/docs/index.md

 ### wash clear

 Wash caches most operations.
-If the resource you're querying appears out-of-date, use this command to reset the cache for resources at or contained within the specified path.
-Defaults to the current directory if a path is not specified.
+If the resource you're querying appears out-of-date, use this subcommand to reset the cache for resources at or contained within the specified paths.
+Defaults to the current directory if no path is provided.

 ### wash exec